How CompanyIQ Works

 The CIQ Score

-The CIQ Score rates any UK company from 0 to 100 across five dimensions.
+The CIQ Score rates any UK company from 0-100 across five dimensions.
 Each dimension uses a defined formula applied consistently, with no subjective judgement.

 Financial Health